torappinfo/ebrowser/README.md

 #### Commands in no-focus mode (this mode is similar to vi Normal mode)
 Pressing "ESC" to enter no-focus mode if not sure.
+- ":" for address bar commands
+- "/" for find-in-page with address bar
+- "!" for ":!" address bar commands

-The commands are defined in "mapkeys.json", which will map keys to address bar commands.
+The other commands are defined in "mapkeys.json", which will map keys to address bar commands.

 #### Configuration files
 - "config": lines of address bar commands.